Updated January 2026 — UK & London Rates

 Excludes land, planning, architect & engineer fees.
 Substructure varies by site conditions.
 VAT at 20% — self-build may qualify for zero-rating.

 Rates shown are effective from 1 April 2025.
 The temporary SDLT nil-rate band increase ended 31 March 2025.
 Standard rates have reverted.
 Always confirm with your solicitor before exchange.
+For official guidance visit GOV.UK Stamp Duty Land Tax ↑.

 Stamp Duty / Land Tax